 We relaxed for over an hour beneath the shade of the trees surrounded by the strange volcanic rock shapes and vines hung heavy with dark velvety grapes.
 The chat was easy and the food divine.
 Two women from the village plied us with aromatic, black cay (tea) and topped up the platters until we were full to bursting.

-When it was time to leave we exited through the other side of the valley on a 20 minute hike back up to the top – a half-marathon would have done justice to all we’d just eaten.
-Ali picked walnuts from the trees as we passed and pointed out small holes carved into the rock.
-These were dozens of pigeon lofts where the birds were encouraged to nest – in the past the droppings would be collected and used for fertiliser on farms and orchards.
+When it was time to go we left through the other side of the valley on a 20 minute hike back up to the top.
+A half-marathon would have done justice to all the food we’d just eaten.
+Ali picked walnuts from the trees as we passed and pointed out small holes carved into the rock – pigeon lofts.
+In the past the droppings would be collected and used for fertiliser on farms and orchards.
 These pigeon houses are found throughout Cappadocia – there is even a valley full of them aptly named ‘Pigeon Valley’.

-The walk back out of the valley was a gentle incline and not nearly as steep as on arrival and sadly we were soon back at the ark – but not before one last glance into the valley where I think I had possibly just had the best breakfast of my life!
+The walk out of the valley was a gentle incline and not as steep as on arrival.
+We were soon back at the ark for the drive down to the hotel.
+I took one last glance into the valley where I had possibly just had the best breakfast of my life!

 We were very fortunate that this was a complimentary trip while the hotel was testing this excursion.
 Costs are now €15 per person for Kelebek Hotel guests and €25 per person for other guests.
 (Sept 2012) It includes transfers between the valley and hotels.